Integrating Ezidebit with Salesforce using Chargent

 Get your Digital Key

-In the same email that contains your credentials you also find a Digital Key.
+In the same email that contains your credentials you will also find a Digital Key.
+You will need this to configure the gateway connection in Salesforce.

 Production account: You’ll also need to register for a production account.
 When you’re ready, use the contact information in the enrollment email messages to work with Ezidebit Support and obtain the same set of credentials for your production account.